ahtinurme/flarum-ext-english/README.md

-# English Language Pack for Flarum
+# Estonian Language Pack for Flarum

 ## Installation

-This language pack is bundled with [Flarum](http://flarum.org/).
+This language pack is not bundled with [Flarum](http://flarum.org/).

 ## Translating Flarum